stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 origin was plainly distinguished.
 Fenner wrote that he could even gather a few words belched in
 frenzy:  "Almighty, protect thy lamb! " Then there were more shots, and the second flaming thing fell.
-After that came silence for about three-quarters of an hour; at the end of which time little Arthur Fenner, Luke's brother, exclaimed that he saw &lsquo;a red fog' going up to the stars from the accursed farm in the distance.
+After that came silence for about three-quarters of an hour; at the end of which time little Arthur Fenner, Luke's brother, exclaimed that he saw "a red fog' going up to the stars from the accursed farm in the distance.
 No one but the child can testify to this, but Luke admits the significant coincidence implied by the panic of almost convulsive fright which at the same moment arched the backs and stiffened the fur of the three cats